utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ![Datawraper example](img/dw-byyear-example.png)

-This is a column chart with years along the bottom (the X axis) with the bars counting the number of animals brought in (the Y axis).
+This is a column chart with years along the bottom (the X axis) and with the bars counting the number of animals brought in (the Y axis).
 Before diving in, it might help to peek at [Datawrapper column charts](https://academy.datawrapper.de/article/20-how-to-create-a-column-chart) to see what our data should look like.
 In doing so, you'll see our first column needs to be the category (Years in our case) and the second column the values (Count of animal intakes).

 Since every row is an animal intake, we just need to count the number of rows for each year to find our numbers.

 ### Filter to the data we need

 The first thing we need to think about is the date range of our dataset.
 We downloaded five full years of data plus several months of the current year.
 If we include 2020, then our chart will look like a sharp decrease at the end because it only has a partial year of data.
-(We'll check the intake pace for 2020 later in a different chart later.)

 - Start a new tab since we are starting a new quest/answer.
 Name it **IntakesByYear**.
 - Use **Start from tab** and choose the **Import** tab.
 - Add a new step with **Filter by condition**.
   - Choose `Date` for the column.
   - For the operation, choose **Date is after**
   - Fill in "2019-12-31", the last date we want to keep.
+  - Choose the **Delete** option and play the step.
 (This step takes some time.
 Be patient.)
-  - Choose the **Delete** option and play the step.

 <img src="img/wb-byyear-filter.png" width="300">